the main vine, not the loose one.

 Beginning a Year

-to describe how you begin your journey with
+to describe how to begin your journey with a

-whenever I saw purpose.
-I wanted students to notice patterns and
+connection.
+I wanted students to notice patterns and to frame a

 Math Journals are to record important ideas and solutions.
 They